Density-dependent NN-interaction from subleading chiral 3N-forces: Long-range terms: Two-pion exchange three-nucleon force at N LO

 In this section we treat the longest-range $2\pi$-exchange 3N-interaction following the work of ref.\cite{twopi4}.
 Modulo terms of shorter range it can be written according to eq.(3.1) in ref.\cite{twopi4} in the general form:

 with both sides multiplied again by a factor $2$ due to the $1\!\leftrightarrow\!3$ symmetry.
 In our modified notation (with a prefactor $g_A^2/4f_\pi^4$ taken out) the two structure functions $\tilde g_+(q_2)$ and $\tilde h_-(q_2)$ are $f_\pi^2$ times the isoscalar non-spinflip and isovector spinflip $\pi N$-scattering amplitude at zero pion-energy $\omega=0$ and squared momentum-transfer $t= - q_2^2$.
-This input to the $2\pi$-exchange 3N-interaction is given (and calculated) order by order in chiral perturbation theory and according to eqs.(3.3,3.4,3.14) in ref.\cite{twopi4} these structure functions read up to fourth order:
+This input\footnote{Since they originate from on-shell $\pi N$-scattering amplitudes, the structure functions $\tilde g_+(q_2)$ and $\tilde h_-(q_2)$ could actually be determined in $\pi N$-dispersion relation analyses from data, without invoking chiral effective field theory.} to the $2\pi$-exchange 3N-interaction is given (and calculated) order by order in chiral perturbation theory and according to eqs.(3.3,3.4,3.14) in ref.\cite{twopi4} these structure functions read up to N$^4$LO:

 Here, we have introduced the combinations $c_1' = 2c_3-4c_1+2c_2/3$ and $c_2' = c_3+c_2/6$ of low-energy constants and the logarithmic loop function:

 while $d_1,\dots, d_5$ abbreviate lengthy combinations of parameters in eq.(3.14) of ref.\cite{twopi4}.
 It is worth to note that the general form in eq.(58) covers also the recent work \cite{twopidelta} on the $2\pi$-exchange 3N-interaction in chiral effective field theory with explicit $\Delta(1232)$-isobars.
 The pertinent structure functions $\tilde g_+(q_2)$ and $\tilde h_-(q_2)$ are given by $8f_\pi^4/g_A^2$ times the expressions written in eq.(5.4) of ref.\,\cite{twopidelta}.
 The latter involve the loop function $L(q_2)$, polynomial pieces with specific parameters $d_1, d_2, d_4$, and the extra loop function